Our Board of Directors

 An avid animal lover Mike discovered Elder Paws in 2015 while volunteering at a local no kill shelter and immediately knew he wanted to get involved.
-Along with his wife, Julie, they began fostering rescued senior dogs for Elder Paws.
+Mike began fostering rescued senior dogs for Elder Paws shortly thereafter.
 Mike was invited to join the board in 2016 as a Member at Large when Elder Paws became a Foundation and began administering its pet retention program, The Pandora Fund.
 Mike is a member of The Gideon’s International and says “My faith teaches me to love others, and to have compassion for those in need by helping in any way I can.
 Elder Paws and the Pandora Fund allow me to do just that.”
 Mike is an area native who graduated from California State University, Fresno.
 With a background in accounting and accounting software Mike focuses on the organization’s finances creating and balancing annual budgets, maintaining donor spreadsheets, and generating year-end tax receipts for all donors.
-He lives in Sanger with his wife, Julie, and “Ranger”, their rescued senior dog.